joelparkerhenderson/git-commit-message/README.md

 To write a great git commit message, use these two guidelines.

-1. Begin the commit message with a short summary subject line.
+## Begin with a short summary subject line

   * Start with an imperative present active verb: Add, Drop, Fix, Refactor, Optimize, etc.

-  * Use up to 50 characters.
+  * Use up to 50 characters; this is the git official preference.

   * End without a period.

-2. If you want to explain more, then use a longer description.
+## Continue with a longer description.

-  * Add a blank line after the title, then write as much as you want.
+ * If you want to write more, then add a blank line after the title, and write as much as you want.

-  * Use up to 72 characters per line.
+ * Use up to 72 characters per line; this is the git official preference.

  * Include any kind of notes, links, examples, etc. as you want.

 ## Title examples